The Chronicles Of Narnia Cast: What The Stars Look Like Now

 In "Voyage of the Dawn Treader," Lucy and Edmund are visiting the home of their cousin Eustace Scrubb while their older siblings are abroad.
 Unfortunately, Eustace is an insufferable nuisance who bullies his cousins for their belief in Narnia.
 He receives a rude awakening when a magical painting transports the three children into the other realm.
 Though Edmund and Lucy are thrilled to be reunited with their old friend Caspian, Eustace is clearly unhappy about the circumstances.
 He grumbles and complains about the poor conditions he is expected to endure while on the Dawn Treader, earning the ire of everyone aboard.

 Will Poulter played Eustace in "Voyage of the Dawn Treader."
-Over the last decade of his career, Poulter has been involved in a variety of film projects from both independent and major studios.
+Since then, Poulter has been involved in a variety of film projects from both independent and major studios.
 He co-starred alongside Jennifer Aniston and Jason Sudeikis in the 2013 comedy "We're the Millers," followed by British films "Plastic" and "Glassland" in 2014.
 He then joined the "Maze Runner" franchise that same year, playing Gally, a role which he reprised in 2018's "Maze Runner: The Death Cure."

 Poulter played young Jim Bridger alongside Leonardo DiCaprio in the 2015 Oscar-winning drama "The Revenant."
-He then acted in a streak of indie films, the most notable being A24's horror hit "Midsommar" in 2018.
-More recently, Poulter suited up as Marvel's Adam Warlock, joining the ranks of the Marvel Cinematic Universe.
-He first appeared in the post-credits scene of "Guardians of the Galaxy Vol. 2" and then made his debut proper in the sequel "Guardians of the Galaxy Vol. 3," which dropped to critical acclaim in 2023.
+He then acted in a streak of indie films, including A24's horror hit "Midsommar" in 2018.
+More recently, Poulter suited up as Marvel's Adam Warlock, first appearing in the post-credits scene of "Guardians of the Galaxy Vol. 2" and then making his debut proper in the 2023 sequel "Guardians of the Galaxy Vol. 3,".
+Other film appearances include 2025's "Death of a Unicorn" and "Warfare."
+On TV, Poulter performed in the acclaimed 2021 limited series "Dopesick," opposite Michael Keaton and Kaitlyn Dever, and has also shown up on several episodes of "The Bear."

 Ben Barnes (Caspian)

 The second installment of "The Chronicles of Narnia" is "Prince Caspian," which introduces the heroic lost prince of Narnia.
-Raised by his cruel uncle, Caspian's life was in danger when his aunt gave birth to a new potential heir.
-He managed to escape his uncle's grasp and eventually met the Pevensie children.
-Together, they began a revolution to restore Caspian to his rightful place on the throne.
-Caspian was joined by Lucy and Edmund once again for a high seas adventure in "Voyage of the Dawn Treader."
+Raised by his cruel uncle, Caspian's life is in danger when his aunt gives birth to a new potential heir.
+He manages to escape his uncle's grasp and eventually meet the Pevensie children.
+Together, they begin a revolution to restore Caspian to his rightful place on the throne.
+Caspian is later joined by Lucy and Edmund once again in "Voyage of the Dawn Treader."

 Actor Ben Barnes played Caspian in the "Narnia" films.
-He has since gone on to become a name in both film and television.
-He starred in several features during the 2010s, including "Killing Bono," "The Big Wedding," "Jack and Ryan," "By the Gun," and "Seventh Son."
+He has since gone on to star in several features during the 2010s, including "Killing Bono," "The Big Wedding," "Jack and Ryan," "By the Gun," and "Seventh Son."
 In 2016, he joined the cast of HBO's sci-fi epic "Westworld," playing the sadistic, morally-bankrupt Logan.
 His aptitude for playing nefarious villains continued when he took on the role of Billy Russo in the Netflix series "The Punisher."

 Although he is best known for his acting career, Barnes is also a talented musician and singer.
 He has posted numerous videos on social media of himself performing, and released an EP in 2021, along with two music videos.
 Also in 2021, Barnes joined the cast of the Netflix fantasy series "Shadow and Bone" as General Kirigan, a role he reprised in 2023 for the show's second season.
 He also appeared in "Black Mirror" in 2023, playing TV Mac in the episode "Joan is Awful."